Food & Beverage Industry

 So what's the answer?
 The answer lies in automating routine, redundant product development, quality, and product development processes, digitizing recipe iteration and supply chain documentation, and connecting teams with suppliers over a networked platform.

 How Does TraceGains Change the Game for the Food Industry?

-On average, the food and beverage companies find that 70 percent of their suppliers are already in TraceGains Network, allowing them to immediately connect and collaborate.
+On average, food and beverage companies find 80% of their suppliers already on TraceGains Network, allowing them to instantly connect and collaborate.
 Thousands of supplier locations are available for manufacturers and brand owners to source and qualify new vendors, procure ingredients, build and reformulate recipes, negotiate ingredient specifications, and automatically collect supporting documentation from a growing library.